-Figure 1 presents the weights of the "crisis" state obtained with the help of the logit submodels.10 The interpretation as crisis state follows the evolution of the weights in all three specifications.
+Figure 1 presents the weights of the "crisis" state obtained with the help of the logit submodels.12 The interpretation as crisis state follows the evolution of the weights in all three specifications.
 In all panels, a clear peak emerges during the GFC.
-In addition, the model using the credit spread peaks another time during the euro area sovereign debt crisis in 2011.
+In addition, the model using the credit spread peaks another time during the euro area sovereign debt crisis in 2011, which also coincides with the peak of the credit spread itself (see also Figure B3 in Appendix B).
 The overall share of the crisis states is 17.7% for real loan growth as indicator of credit conditions, 13.9% for credit standards, and 21.6% for the credit spread.
-The similarity of all three weight series is also reflected in a noticeable positive correlation.11
+The similarity of all three weight series is also reflected in a noticeable positive correlation.13

-9Zero restrictions on impact for output and prices after a monetary policy shock are also assumed in other recent papers (e.g., Peersman 2011; Gambacorta et al. 2014).
+11Zero restrictions on impact for output and prices after a monetary policy shock are also assumed in other recent papers (e.g., Peersman 2011; Gambacorta et al. 2014).

-10The weights of the "normal" state are 1 minus the weights of the crisis state.
+12The weights of the "normal" state are 1 minus the weights of the crisis state.